 The second-deadliest mass shooting in U.S. history was at an LGBTQ+ club in Orlando.
 Brandon Wolf hid in the bathroom and survived the attack but his best friend - and 48 others - did not.
 Following the attack he founded the Dru Project which is an advocacy project on a mission to empower youth LGBTQ+ people.
 He is constantly fighting for equality and acceptance in the world.
 The project has given away over $30,000 in college scholarships and $5,000 in mini-grants for gay-straight alliances.

 Goal 12: Responsible Consumption and Production

 This UK based ethical and sustainable fashion activist and blogger is also a talented illustrator (you’ll even find her work as climate action filters and GIFs on Instagram).
-An avid vintage shopper, Tolmeia - know as Tolly - shares facts and stats about the fashion industry on her account that anyone interested in clothes should know about.
+An avid vintage shopper, Tolmeai - know as Tolly - shares facts and stats about the fashion industry on her account that anyone interested in clothes should know about.
 She is an active member of Extinction Rebellion, and a passionate campaigner for all things environmental.

 Goal 13: Climate Action

 Ask anyone during 2019 who they thought of first when you mentioned climate change, and the chances are they’d answer either David Attenborough, or a Swedish teenager by the name of Greta Thunberg.
 Now the poster girl of the movement, she’s travelled the world by sea, addressed world leaders, and given us all a reason to march through the streets of our hometowns.
 Read more about Greta Thunberg in our dedicated article.